-Fundable is part of the Startups.co platform and is among the top crowdfunding sites that allows startups (registered in the U.S. only for now) to offer rewards or equity in exchange for funding.
+Fundable is part of the Startups.co platform and is among the top crowdfunding sites that allow startups (registered in the US only, for now) to offer rewards or equity in exchange for funding.

-According to their site, startups that offer rewards typically raise less overall (under $50,000) but get more backers, whereas startups that offer equity usually raise more capital from fewer investors.
+According to its site, startups that offer rewards typically raise less overall (under $50,000) but get more backers, whereas startups that offer equity usually raise more capital from fewer investors.

-You can promote your pitch to solicit investors from your network or appeal to Crowdcube’s established community of investors.
+You can promote your pitch to solicit investors from your network or appeal to Crowdcube’s established community.